sundaray/super-auth/README.md

 ## Status

-> **⚠️ Active Development**
+> **🚀 v1 Beta**
 >
-> This library is in active development.
-While the core logic is stable, public APIs are subject to change before the v1.0 release.
+> The core APIs are stable and have been tested in production-like environments.
+Minor refinements may occur before the official v1.0 release, but no breaking changes to the main authentication flows are expected.

 ## Session Strategy